 Plants need fresh air and good air circulation.
-This is true even in winter.
+This is true even for winter garden crops grown under cover.
 No matter what form of protection you use for your plants, you’ll still need to insure they get enough ventilation.

 Fortunately your plants can survive short periods of being “closed up” when weather makes it impossible to do otherwise.